-Caring and compassionate education and civil rights attorneys and advocates helping students achieve their education and civil rights in Washington, D.C., North Carolina, Maryland, Virginia, and South Carolina.
+Caring and compassionate education and civil rights attorneys and advocates helping students achieve their education and civil rights in Washington, D.C., North Carolina, Maryland, and Virginia.

 In all states, students, regardless of their immigration status, have a constitutionally protected right to public education.
 Unfortunately, these rights are not always protected, especially amongst vulnerable populations.
 The special education attorneys and lawyers of The Law Offices of Keith L. Howard, PLLC are dedicated to representing the interests of children in educational matters.
 The Individuals with Disabilities Education Act (IDEA) offers students with disabilities, between the ages of 3 and 21, an education program tailored to their individual and unique needs.
 Section 504 of the Rehabilitation Act, along with the Americans with Disabilities Act (ADA), prohibits the discrimination of students, and individuals, based on disability status.